Shakespeare in Fiction

 - In Times Like This, Shakespeare shows up twice: as part of an insurance commercial, and inserting a suggestion by Matt into "The Tempest".

 - Shakespeare in Irregular Webcomic! is an office worker who writes Harry Potter Self-Insert Fic in his spare time.
-His office mates include Mercutio, a Ted Baxter, and Ophelia, who has a crush on him but doesn't quite get his interests.
+His office mates include Mercutio, a Small Name, Big Ego; and Ophelia, who has a crush on him but doesn't quite get his interests.

 - In Thinkin' Lincoln, Shakespeare's skull (as opposed to the floating heads of the rest of the cast) is portrayed as a neurotic loser with self-confidence issues...until he hulks out.